Then + Now: The Cast of ‘Legally Blonde’

 Then: Holland Taylor’s Professor Stromwell was a tough-as-nails professor at Harvard who initially dislikes Elle, but later supports and stands up for her.
 In 1999, two years before ‘Legally Blonde,’ Taylor won an Emmy Award for her work on ‘The Practice.’

-Now: Taylor went on to play Charlie Sheen and Jon Cryer’s mother, Evelyn Harper, in CBS’ ‘Two and a Half Men,’ a role which garnered her four Emmy nominations.
-In 2013, Taylor wrote and starred in the critically-acclaimed Broadway play ‘Ann,’ for which she was nominated for a Tony Award.
+Now: Taylor went on to play Charlie Sheen and Jon Cryer’s mother, Evelyn Harper, in CBS’ ‘Two and a Half Men,’ which garnered her four Emmy nominations.
+In 2013, Taylor wrote and starred in the critically-acclaimed Broadway play ‘Ann,’ for which she was nominated for a Tony.
+In 2016 she co-starred in the movie Kepler’s Dream, and as of 2015 she’s been in a relationship with American Horror Story star Sarah Paulson.